Mickey Maguire (Shameless): Character biography

-When Mickey initiates a brief and casual affair with Ian Gallagher (Cameron Monaghan) and falls in love with him, Mickey exhibits the fact that he is an eager suitor when he follows Ian around and is very emotionally demanding.
+When Mickey initiates a brief and casual affair with Ian Gallagher (Gerard Kearns) and falls in love with him, Mickey exhibits the fact that he is an eager suitor when he follows Ian around and is very emotionally demanding.
 Unlike Ian, none of Mickey's family are aware of his homosexuality, despite several occasions when Mickey has come close to coming out to them, or has daydreams about revealing his homosexuality to his family.
 In his early appearances, Mickey has a dog, Nelson, whom he's been close to for years.
 Ian is disgusted to learn just how close they had become at one time, and declines to continue a relationship with Mickey.
 By this time, Mickey is in love with Ian and wants everyone to know.
 When Mickey is about to tell his family, Ian bursts into the room and tells them about what had happened with Mickey and Nelson.
 Paddy immediately has Nelson put down, deeply upsetting Mickey.
-After that, Mickey becomes obsessed with Ian, much to Ian’s dismay who constantly tries to avoid Mickey’s constant advances.
+After that, Mickey becomes obsessed with Ian, much to Ian's dismay, who constantly tries to avoid Mickey’s constant advances.

 The early episodes of the sixth series show Mickey attending college to study film.
 When he reveals to his parents that he wants to pursue further education, Paddy and Mimi (Tina Malone) ridicule him.
 Later on in the series, Mimi accepts the fact that Mickey is going to college and supports her son in his educational endeavours.
 Unfortunately, Mickey struggles with the course and is distracted by an erotic story his professor accidentally slips in with his coursework.
 Mickey decides that his true talents are in erotic writing and gives up his place in the class for his mother, Mimi, who loves films and has always wanted to go to college.